Home Android - Escalating a WebView Intent Injection

 });

-When I find an exported activity with a WebView sink on a target, I work the three escalations in this order:
+When I find an exported activity with a WebView sink on a pentest, I work the three escalations in this order:

-file://second.
-If cookies do not come back useful, I check the WebSettings forsetAllowFileAccess(true)and try a singlefile://URL pointing atshared_prefs/.
-If it renders, I check whethersetAllowFileAccessFromFileURLsis on and escalate to the JS exfil pattern above. - JavaScript bridge RCE last.
-I save this for when the first two did not pan out or when I want to push severity from medium to critical.
-Grep for
+2. File read via file:// second.
+If cookies do not come back useful, I check the WebSettings for setAllowFileAccess(true) and try a single file:// URL pointing at shared_prefs/.
+If it renders, I check whether setAllowFileAccessFromFileURLs is on and escalate to the JS exfil pattern above.

 Happy Hacking !!